Jeep Wagoneer Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Jeep Wagoneer are $1,628 a year with full coverage.
-Comprehensive insurance costs approximately $420, collision costs $834, and liability is $264.
-A policy with just liability insurance costs around $312 a year, with coverage for high-risk drivers costing $3,530 or more.
-Teen drivers receive the highest rates at $5,628 a year or more.
+U.S. average auto insurance rates for a Jeep Wagoneer are $1,628 annually for full coverage.
+Comprehensive insurance costs around $420, collision costs $834, and liability insurance costs around $264.
+Buying just liability costs as low as $312 a year, with insurance for high-risk drivers costing $3,530 or more.
+Teens pay the highest rates at $5,628 a year or more.

 Average premium for full coverage: $1,628

-Estimates include $500 comprehensive and collision deductibles, 30/60 liability limits, and includes both medical and UM/UIM coverage.
-Rates are averaged for all U.S. states and for different Wagoneer trim levels.
+Prices include $500 policy deductibles, 30/60 liability coverage, and includes medical/PIP and uninsured motorist coverage.
+Estimates are averaged for all states and for all Wagoneer models.

 Use the form below to get customized rates for your location.